 Antwerp Christmas market is open from December 7, 2019, till January 5, 2020.

-Antwerp hosts one of my personal favourite Christmas markets in Belgium.
+Antwerp hosts one of my personal favorite Christmas markets in Belgium.
 It’s located in such a beautiful setting!
 The buildings of the Old Town are all beautifully lit up and it just feels like you are walking in a fairytale.
 You really have to come here in the evening when it’s dark!

 Antwerp Christmas market is quite big.
 It features over 100 market stalls, an ice skating rink, as well as many diverse family-friendly rides and attractions.
 Tubing slide and the big Ferris wheel are our kids’ favorites, every year again.
 Whereas we love the cozy bonfires and food stands with some irresistible waffles and of course Gluhwein.